iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/5sem/tractorsystems_control.md

-## Syllabus: TRACTOR SYSTEMS AND CONTROL

-**Course Objective:**

-After studying this course, the student shall be able to:

-1. Understand tractor developing patterns and principles.
-2. Apply appropriate engineering principles, concepts, theories, definitions, laws, models and patterns to understand and present tractor control systems in a clear and logical form.
-3. Apply knowledge and understanding of power transmission and control in familiar and unfamiliar situations of tractor application.
-4. Analyze the result of experiments accurately and clearly, draw conclusions and make generalizations from experiments.
-5. Appreciate the scientific, social, economic, environmental and technological contributions and applications of tractors.

-**Course Outline:**

 1. **Tractor as a Source of Mechanical Farm Power (3 hours)**
     * History of Development of Tractors
     * Classification of Tractors